This shrimp is one of 30,000 species of crustaceans in our oceans.

 Windows Original, adapted from Corel Photography

 Crabs aren't the only crustaceans in the sea!
+The Cirripedia class is also very common.
+You probably know this class by its more common name, Barnacle.
 Barnacles are small, rounded animals generally found on rocky reefs or shores.
 They are also seen attached to boats.

 You might also be interested in:

 The intertidal zone is the area along a coastline that is underwater at high tide and above the water at low tide.
-Life in the intertidal zone needs to be able to survive extreme conditions - both above...more
+Whether it’s a rocky coast, a sandy beach, or a salt marsh, life in the intertidal zone...more

 Jupiter's atmospheric environment is one of strong gravity, high pressure, strong winds, from 225 miles per hour to 1000 miles per hour, and cold temperatures of -270 degrees to +32 degrees (freezing temperature)....more